bli25/RSEM_tutorial/README.md

 ### Explore the data

 First, let us take a look at the highest expressed genes.
-Please switch to the `exp` subdirectory (`cd exp`) and type the following `R` commands:
+Please switch to the `exp` subdirectory (by `cd exp`) and type the following `R` commands:

 ```
 data = read.table("LPS_6h.genes.results", header=T, stringsAsFactors=F)